pytchlang/pytch-tutorials/bunner/tutorial.md

 There is not much to do in our game yet, so let's add something for the player to control.

-The graphics are already there for the players sprite, all we have to do is create a class and set up the names of the costumes.
+The graphics are already there for the player's sprite, all we have to do is create a class and set up the names of the costumes.
 Like the stage, the name of our new class is up to us, but we have to declare that it's a kind of ```pytch.Sprite```.

 {{< commit simple-player-sprite >}}